J-Lub-debug/Spell-Control/README.md

-# Spell-Control-Praca-Inzynierska
+# Spell-Control
 LAN Based video game created in Unity, where two mages face each other in the battle.
 Both mages have same range of spells in their arsenal that they have to use to defeat each other.

-# Spell Control
+# Spell Control the Game:
 Genre: Arena, Lan Multiplayer, Rivialization

 Release date: 2019